-Do I have to apply through VSU to take Continuing Education classes?
+Do I have to apply to Valdosta State University to take Continuing Education classes?

-No. All of our classes are open to the public and our registration process is simple.
-Any prerequisites or requirements are listed within the course description.
+No. Our classes are open to the public and our registration process is simple.

 How do I register?